 Baldwin Hills Scenic Overlook Trail

 To continue up the trail, circle around the base of the steps and head west, gaining an elevated perspective over Culver City.
-There are several recognizable landmarks in the cityscape below like Sony Pictures Studios and the triangle-shaped Culver City Hotel in downtown Culver City.
+Several recognizable landmarks stand out in the cityscape below, like Sony Pictures Studios and the triangle-shaped Culver City Hotel in downtown Culver City.

 The trail continues up the hillside through three more crossings of the stairs.
 At around 0.6 miles from the start, stay to the left through a junction with a trail descending toward the road, and continue to climb toward the overlook.
 Since the overlook is visible for most of the hike, it is easy to stay on course.
-There is one short steep section about halfway up the trail, but otherwise it is steady all the way.
+The ascent is steady all the way except for one short, steep section about halfway up the trail.

 The hillside is largely grass covered, dotted with clumps of sagebrush and bushes like toyon.
 The park asks that you avoid trail cutting to help the vegetation grow and prevent the Baldwin Hills from balding.

 The final crossing of the staircase comes just below the overlook.
 From here, the trail makes an oversized curve to the right to reach the overlook itself.
 Just before the vista point, a trail to the left takes you to the Baldwin Hills Visitor Center and Botanical Gardens.

 Just beyond the visitor center is a parking lot that those less inclined to hike may use to reach the overlook.
 A $6 day use fee is charged to park in this lot.